Within six months of starting my handyman business, I was stung by the contractor’s board and ticketed for contracting without a license.

 As you may have already learned from my story, your marketing is often what can get you in trouble so be sure that you are abiding by all of the laws regarding advertising for home repairs.

 As I was getting cited in the story above, I took the opportunity to ask the investigator some questions.
 One thing he told me is the best place to find unlicensed contractors is to look on grocery store bulletin boards and on craigslist.
 This makes sense because those are the easiest places to advertise.
-Not very effective, but easy, which is attractive to those who are just trying to make a quick buck.
+Not very effective, but easy, which is attractive to the fly-by-night guys who are just trying to make a quick buck.

 #5 – Talk To an Attorney